Privacy Manifesto

 This is a personal space, not a funnel.
 I publish to share, not to extract.

-Most websites today rely on tools like Google Analytics, Facebook Pixel, and similar platforms that collect vast amounts of user data—much of it unnecessary, some of it unethical.
-Even "privacy-friendly" alternatives often store IP addresses, assign device identifiers, or create behavioral profiles.
-I have no interest in doing that.
+Most websites today rely on tools like Google Analytics, Facebook Pixel, and similar platforms that collect vast amounts of user data, much of it unnecessary, some of it unethical.
+Even so-called “privacy-friendly” alternatives often store IP addresses, assign device identifiers, or build behavioral profiles behind the scenes.

 No cookies means: